Healthy, vegetable-centric meals

 Hungryroot does things a little differently in that it delivers groceries instead of full-fledged kits.
 But those groceries—bags of stir-fry vegetables, tubs of peanut sauce, pouches of rice—form the basis of easy two- or three- (and sometimes four) component meals.
 Think cauliflower rice with chicken and wild mushroom meatballs topped with green chili sauce.
 Just heat, combine and eat.

 The groceries are all selected with health in mind, so even though Hungryroot isn’t a vegan, dairy-free or wheat-free service, many of its items are.
 For example, a creamy white sauce for pasta is actually made with cashews instead of heavy cream, and it might be paired with sausages made with chicken instead of pork, and chickpea pasta or zucchini noodles instead of pasta made with wheat flour.

 The groceries are all selected with health in mind, so even though Hungryroot isn’t a vegan, dairy-free, or wheat-free service, many of its items are.

 But to get those groceries you have to sign up for a subscription.
 There are three plans to choose from.
-The Small plan ($69) provides ingredients for at least three two-serving meals.
-The Medium ($99) makes at least four two-serving meals, and the Large ($129) makes at least five two-serving meals.
+Each plan is customized based on how much food you would like delivered.
 The amount of meals you get depends on the ingredients.
 Basically, each plan comes with a certain number of “credits” and ingredients “cost” varying amounts of credits.
 For example, meat uses up more credits than vegetables, so if you have meat-heavy food preferences set, or you customize the default meals and swap out a low-credit meal for something that requires more credits, you might end up with fewer meals total.

 The service encourages subscribers to set up their food preferences to ensure they get ingredients they’ll want to eat.
 Those with allergies or intolerances can set preferences for peanut-free, tree nut-free, dairy-free, egg-free, soy-free, vegan, vegetarian, pescatarian, and gluten-free.
 You can also set a "never" rating for any item you definitely don’t want.